Restoring Your Relationship And Reputation With Your Customers

 In a small business that offers specific products or services to a particular customer base, customer service and communication is a key part of a company that earns a favorable reputation and operates successfully.
 Even when you provide the best possible service and do everything you can to satisfy your customers, customer service disasters and dissatisfactions are bound to occur every now and then — and dealing with these issues properly and with poise is just as important as providing excellent service in the first place.

-How can you gracefully and graciously recover from a customer service failure without losing heart or losing customers?
+How can you gracefully and graciously recover from a customer service disaster without losing heart or losing customers?
 Here are some helpful steps and strategies to guide you in customer service recovery:

 - Acknowledge and ApologizeWhen you’ve heard the customer’s side of the story, your next step should be to acknowledge the situation and offer a sincere apology that the customer has had to endure any trouble.
 Even if the issue isn’t your fault or you’re not sure what you can do, it’s important not to contest or undermine the validity of the customer’s feelings and frustrations.By acknowledging and apologizing for the confusion, you demonstrate your willingness to hear your customer, show them you care about their trouble, validate their feelings of frustration, and express your empathy, regret, and recognition of whatever they’ve been through.
 This will help the customer calm down, and they’ll appreciate your effort, even if they’re still upset.